Google GCP-PCD (Professional Cloud Developer) Certification Exam Syllabus

 Setting up your development environment.
 Considerations include: - Emulating Google Cloud services using the Google Cloud CLI for local application development and local unit testing

-- Using the Google Cloud console, Cloud SDK, Cloud Code, Gemini Cloud Assist, Gemini Code Assist, Cloud Shell, and Cloud Workstations
+- Using the Google Cloud console, Cloud SDK, Cloud Code, Gemini Cloud Assist, Cloud Shell, and Cloud Workstations

 Building.
 Considerations include: - Using Cloud Build and Artifact Registry to build and store containers from source code